Subaru BRZ Interior

-- "The BRZ's front seats are supportive enough for hard driving on curvy roads, yet are still comfortable for long-distance trips as well.
+- "The BRZ's firm, well-shaped front seats are supportive enough for hard driving on curvy roads, yet are still comfortable for long-distance trips.
 People of just about any size should find the driving position to be quite agreeable, and thanks to the low-profile hood, there's an expansive view of the road ahead." -- Edmunds

 - "The roofline's side curve peaks right about where the driver gets in, so entry and exit for anyone around six feet is easy.
 You'll snuggle right into the well-bolstered seats, which should be as comfortable for long runs as for tight corners." -- Road and Track (2013)

-- "Trunk space is also rather small at 6.9 cubic feet, but folding down that mostly useless backseat expands cargo-carrying abilities considerably." -- Edmunds
+- "Trunk space is also rather small at 6.9 cubic feet, but folding down that mostly useless backseat expands cargo capacity considerably." -- Edmunds